Barnaul Altai Krai, Russia Travel Guide

 Given the dynamic situation, confirming availability directly with the property is highly advisable before your travel.

 Accessibility for travelers with mobility restrictions can vary.
-Inquire directly with hotels about specific facilities.
+Ask directly hotels about specific facilities.

 Public transit choices may have limited accessibility features.
-Taxis or ride-sharing apps could be more adaptable.
+Taxis or ride-hailing-sharing apps could be more adaptable.

-Older historical buildings and museums might present challenges.
-Contact individual sites for details on accessibility provisions.
+Older historic structures and museums might present challenges.
+Reach out to individual sites for details on accessibility provisions.